 12 Adjustable Grind Settings

-The Porlex JP 30 has 12 grind settings that are adjusted using a dial just below the burrs in the grinder.
+The Porlex JP 30 has 12 grind settings, which you can easily change by using the grind adjustment wheel just below the burrs in the grinder.
 It’s simple to use and adjust.
-Grinds can be tuned to your desire, from extra fine, appropriate for Turkish coffee, to a coarse grind for French Press.
+Ground coffee can be tuned to your desire, from extra fine, appropriate for Turkish coffee, to a coarse grind for French Press.
 A spring system within the burrs is used to maintain consistency when making coarser grinds.
 The effectiveness of this spring is somewhat debated.
 Some users find the coarser grinds less consistent, while others find them perfectly acceptable.
 The grinder also features a locking system so the grind size can’t be changed midway through the process.
 The dial is adjusted, and a grind type can be determined by listening for clicks from the point at which it’s wound all the way tight:

 Overall, this feature is fairly simple and intuitive, the user should have no problem adjusting the grind after a few practice.

 Although the narrow mouth of the grinder may make it a bit difficult to pour the beans in, a funnel can help with this issue.
 Otherwise, the grinder is designed to produce minimal mess since all the beans are ground into a tightly fitted cup that can be easily removed without causing spillage.
 This unit is also static-free, so the ground beans won’t stick to the burr or grinder – again, this means little mess.

 The Porlex Tall Grinder is difficult to use for some, a few coffee-lovers even said it’s like working out.
 This is especially true if you are forced to brew a few more cups for your friends.
 However, we got a few tips that’ll make things easier.